 To explore the dynamics issue further a new set of comparative runs was executed on the avoider behaviour.
 This time the FPTA was compared with units with explicit dynamics.
 Results of these experiments (ten runs of each) are shown in the rightmost bar chart.
-An array of dynamical units (DynA in the figure) was created by replacing the target moved to horizontal barrier, Right: target in original position but part of the diagonal barrier removed to create variation in the shape of environment threshold units in the simulated analog array, with units described by the following (leaky integrator) differential equation:
+An array of dynamical units (DynA in the figure) was created by replacing the threshold units in the simulated analog array, with units described by the following (leaky integrator) differential equation: